 The Trace Event Specify command defines an event (detectable bus condition to be used for trace qualifying or triggering.
-The event number (< event\nmbr> ) must be a number between 1 and 30 inclusive.
-Bus conditions may be address values, data values, or status values.
-The event is true if all of the terms defined in the event are true at the same time.
+The event number (< event_nmbr>) must be a number between 1 and 30 inclusive.
+Bus

 Event conditions

 Three types of conditions can be specified in an event definition.
 The three condition types are: